 The seals collection is one of the most distinguished in the United States and among the best known in the world.
-These engraved objects provide a continuous artistic and chronological sequence of over three thousand years: in addition to being great works of art in miniature, they are crucial to our understanding of ancient Mesopotamia.
+These engraved objects provide a continuous artistic and chronological sequence of more than three thousand years.
+In addition to being great works of art in miniature, they are crucial to our understanding of ancient Mesopotamia.

 Morgan's Collection: Beginning and Expansion

 Between about 1885 and 1908, the American collector William Hayes Ward assembled, probably on

 Neo-Babylonian, 701-601 B.C.
 Morgan Seal 747Pierpont Morgan's behalf, the collection of 1,157 seals that forms the core of the Morgan's collection.
 Ward summarized Morgan's intentions as follows: "It is the chief object, as I understand it, of Mr. Morgan in bringing to this country the written and figured monuments of the early East, such as tablets, seal cylinders, bas-reliefs or statues, to put within the reach of American scholars the material necessary for adding to the knowledge of the world. ...
 It is desirable that such objects be not scattered and lost to scholarship, but that they be gathered into responsible and accessible collections."

 Although Morgan's collection contained a few important stamp seals, including some later Sassanian examples, most of the seals he acquired were cylinder seals.
 Two additional major gifts have enhanced the collection: 74 cylinder seals and 70 stamp seals collected by Robert F. Kelley and given by his sister Caroline M. Burns in 1977 and 194 cylinder and 258 stamp seals given by Jonathan P. Rosen in 1986.